go-gremlins/gremlins/README.md

   explicitly.
 - `NOT VIABLE`: The mutation makes the build fail.

 ### Configuration

-Gremlins uses [viper](https://github.com/spf13/viper) for the configuration.
-In particular, the options can be passed in the following ways
+Gremlins can be configured via flags, environment variables and configuration files, with the following precedence (on top the higher priority):

-- specific command flags
+- command flags
 - environment variables
-- configuration file
+- configuration files

-in which each item takes precedence over the following in the list.

-<u>1.
-Specific command flags</u>
+#### Command flags

 Example:

 ```
 $ gremlins unleash -h
 Unleashes the gremlins and performs mutation testing on a Go module.